Brookies combine fudgy brownie cookies and classic chocolate chip cookies for the perfect mix of chocolatey, sweet, and buttery flavors.

 Brownie Cookies

-• CREAM BUTTER AND SUGAR: Cut cold butter (straight from the fridge) into small cubes.
-In a large bowl (or stand mixer fitted with whisk attachment) add the cubed butter and brown sugar.
-Beat until completely combined and ultra creamy, about 3-4 minutes.
-Mixture should be the consistency of peanut butter.
+• Cut cold butter into small cubes straight from the fridge.
+In a large bowl or stand mixer with a whisk attachment, combine the cubed butter and brown sugar.
+Beat for about 3–4 minutes until the mixture is ultra creamy and has a peanut butter-like consistency.

-• ADD REMAINING INGREDIENTS: Add in the egg and vanilla.
+• Add the egg and vanilla.
 Beat until combined.
-Add in the cornstarch, baking soda, salt, and cocoa powder.
+Add cornstarch, baking soda, salt, and cocoa powder.
 Beat until just combined, scraping down the sides with a spatula as needed.
-Add in the cake flour and regular flour and beat again until combined.
-Don't over-beat the mixture.
-Add in the miniature and regular-sized chocolate chips.
+Add cake flour and regular flour and beat again until combined.
+Don’t overbeat the mixture.
+Add the mini and regular-sized chocolate chips.
 Fold the chips into the dough with a spatula.
 Cover the bowl tightly and refrigerate for 45 minutes.

 Chocolate Chip Cookies

-• WET INGREDIENTS: Cut cold butter into small cubes.
-In a large bowl (or stand mixer fitted with a whisk attachment) add in the cubed butter, brown sugar, and white sugar.
-Beat, scraping edges as needed, until nice and creamy (peanut butter consistency).
-Add in the eggs and vanilla.
-Mix to incorporate.
+• Cut cold butter into small cubes.
+In a large bowl or stand mixer with a whisk attachment, combine the cubed butter, brown sugar, and granulated sugar.
+Beat until creamy and smooth, resembling peanut butter.
+Add the eggs and vanilla, mixing until fully incorporated.

-• DRY INGREDIENTS: Add in the cornstarch, baking powder, baking soda, and salt.
-Mix through.
-Add in the flour and mix just until combined.
-Finally, add in the mini and regular chocolate chips and mix through.
+• Stir in the cornstarch, baking powder, baking soda, and salt until well combined.
+Add the flour and mix just until incorporated.
+Finally, fold in the mini and regular chocolate chips.
 Cover the bowl tightly and refrigerate for 25 minutes.

 Baking

-• OVEN: Preheat the oven to 375 degrees F. Line a large sheet pan with a silicone liner.
+• Preheat oven to 375°F. Line a large sheet pan with a silicone baking mat or parchment paper.

-• FORM DOUGH BALLS: Use a food scale (if you have one) to measure out balls of dough that are 20 grams in size (about 1 tablespoon each).
-Take 1 chocolate and 1 chocolate-chip cookie dough ball and sandwich them together.
-Gently roll into a ball that holds together but doesn't fully blend the two doughs.
-Set formed cookie dough balls on a sheet pan and repeat until all the cookie dough has been used.
-Place a sheet pan of cookie dough balls in the freezer for 15-20 minutes.
+• If you have a food scale, measure out 20-gram dough balls (about 1 tablespoon each).
+Take one chocolate dough ball and one chocolate chip dough ball, then sandwich them together and gently roll into a ball, ensuring they hold together without fully blending.
+Place formed cookie dough balls on a sheet pan and repeat until all the dough is used.
+Freeze cookie dough balls for 15–20 minutes.

-• BAKE: Place cookie dough balls at least 2 inches apart on a parchment-paper-lined or silicone-mat-lined sheet pan, and bake for 12-13 minutes, or until the edges are just beginning to turn golden brown.
-Remove from the oven and sprinkle immediately with sea salt (if using).
-Optional: press a few more chocolate chips into the tops of the cookies.
-Allow cookies to cool for 5 minutes before using a spatula to transfer to a wire cooling rack.
+• Arrange the cookie dough balls at least 2 inches apart on a sheet pan lined with parchment paper of a silicone baking mat.
+Bake for 12–13 minutes, or until the edges are just starting to turn golden brown.
+Remove from the oven and immediately sprinkle with sea salt, if desired.
+For an extra touch, press a few more chocolate chips into the tops.
+Let the cookies cool for 5 minutes, then transfer them to a wire cooling rack using a spatula.

 Video